fbpx

 • Low season: During the winter, motorhome life is not so popular.
 The low demand means prices tend to be cheaper.

 There’s no denying that it costs a lot to own a motorhome.
-Aside from the initial cost, there’s maintenance and repairs to think of, insurance, and storage costs.
+Aside from the initial cost, there are maintenance and repairs to think of, insurance, and storage costs.
 You can avoid many of these costs if you choose to rent a motorhome, but you also lose some of the benefits of motorhome ownership.

 Leave a Reply